Shokokuji Temple in Kyoto

 Facts & Figures

 Interesting to know that the famous Ginkakuji (Temple of the Silver Pavilion) and Kinkakuji (Temple of the Golden Pavilion) are part of the sub-temples.
 When you enter the temple grounds you will find there the huge and impressive Dharma Hall (Hatto).
 It is the oldest Buddhist Lecture Hall in Japan.
-Important: Most of the buildings are not open for the public.
+Important: Most of the buildings are not open to the public.
 There will be announcements on their website for special exhibitions.
-Right now 13 buildings are part of the Shokokuji Temple complex, like the the Kitchen and Living Quarters (Kuri), Founder’s Hall (Kaisando) and Abbot’s Quarters (Hojo).
+Right now 13 buildings are part of the Shokokuji Temple complex, like the the Kitchen and Living Quarters (Kuri), Founder’s Hall (Kaisando), and Abbot’s Quarters (Hojo).

 • Shokokuji-ji Jotenkaku Museum: